hanglee1205-hub/About-Me/README.md

 ## What skill I have (and keep working hard to improve!)

-⚡️ Learn to think critically (avoid common mental trap) and live with high morale and empathy\
+⚡️ Learn to think critically (avoid common mental trap)\
 ⚡️ Data Collection Framework from FE and BE (Pros/Cons/Trade-off)\
 ⚡️ Data Modelling (Data Cleaning, Statistics, Causation/Correlation, A/B Testing)\
 ⚡️ Data Output Report\